CERT-Polska/n6/docs/guides/new_source/collectors/index.md

 # Collectors

 Collectors are *n6*'s entry points for any external data to flow in.
-Data harvested with the collector is then sent to its corresponding parser.
+Data harvested with a collector is then sent to its corresponding parser.
 So the pipeline at this stage looks like this:

 ![Pipeline](c_p_pipe.png)

-Parser will translate the data to the *n6*-understandable normalized format.
+Parsers translate the obtained data to the *n6*-understandable normalized format.

-The role of the collector is to acquire the data and send it further down the pipeline so that other components do not have to concern themselves with external connections.
+To state it shortly: the role of a collector is to acquire data from an external source and send those data further down the pipeline so that other components do not have to concern themselves with external connections.

 ## Using a collector